This article will help you read and understand your pathology report for celiac disease.

 When a tissue sample is taken from the duodenum in the early stages of the disease, the small intestine may show only mild changes including an increased number of lymphocytes in the epithelium on the inner surface of the tissue.
 In many early cases, the villi are still normal and the report will refer to this as ‘no or mild villous blunting’.

 The finding of increased intraepithelial lymphocytes without villous blunting is not unique to Celiac disease and may be seen in other conditions.
 For example, Helicobacter gastroenteritis, medications (ie. Olmesartan), tropical sprue, protein intolerance, bacterial overgrowth and viral gastroenteritis all cause changes that look similar under the microscope.
-Some pathologists may mention some of these conditions in the comment section.

-The earliest change is referred to as low-grade dysplasia.
+The earliest change is referred to as low grade dysplasia.
 The cells in low grade dysplasia are abnormal but are still non-cancerous.
-In some cases, the cells become even more abnormal and progress to high-grade dysplasia.
+In some cases, the cells become even more abnormal and progress to high grade dysplasia.
 These cells look very similar to cancer cells, however, they are still only seen in the epithelium on the inner surface of the stomach.

 High grade dysplasia is considered a pre-cancerous condition because it is associated with an increased risk of developing cancer in the small intestine over time.
 Your pathologist will closely examine the tissue for any evidence of dysplasia and will describe it in your report if it is seen.